saasmanual/website/src/content/articles/product-definition/index.md

 ## Shaping a product

 When I launched SaaS Manual, I had only a vague idea about how the site will develop in the long run.
 What was clear is that I wanted to show you **1.
 How to build SaaS products** and **2.
 How to do this based on a real-world example: SaaS Manual**.
-I didn't know how the best format for this would look like.
+I didn't yet know how the best format for this would look like.

 After a couple of posts and moving SaaS Manual to AWS, I am now having a much clearer idea.
 Let me lay out my thought process: